3scale/threescale-wasm-auth/docs/reference.md

                  supporting the `*`, `+` and `?` matchers.
 * `credentials`: Required.
 An object defining which kind of credentials to look for and where.
                  See definition below.
-* `mapping_rules`: Required.
+* `mapping_rules`: Optional.
 An array of objects representing mapping rules and `3scale` methods to hit.
+                   If empty, it will use values fetched from the system.
 See definition below.

 ### The `credentials` object